paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

   * We revised a large number of long sentenced to either split them up or to simplify them.
   * "Towards" sounds odd indeed.
-We replaced it in all occurences.
+We replaced it in all occurrences.

 </i></font>